-I have been a licensed massage therapist since 2006, and I have over 2000 hours of clinical training in the massage and yoga arts.
-I also have a Master’s in Literature, and I believe in the healing power of reading, writing, and storytelling.
+I have been a licensed massage therapist since 2006, and I have thousands of hours of clinical training in the massage and yoga arts.
+I also have a Master’s in Literature, and I believe in the healing power of reading, writing, storytelling, and story-listening.

 I began my bodywork journey as a “myoskeletal mechanic” trained in structural integration, which is a type of manual therapy that focuses on the fascia, or connective tissue, of the body.
 Through visual and functional assessment, I would identify points of weakness, tension, and compensation, and I would “realign” these imbalances through deep tissue massage.
 Clients would leave our sessions feeling better and more balanced, but more often than not, the results were short-lived.
-This was very good for business—I had wait-list of returning clientele that went on for months—but deep down, I suspected something was wrong with an approach that creates dependence instead of independence.
+This was very good for business: I had a months-long wait list of returning clientele, but on a deeper level, I suspected something was wrong with an approach that creates dependence instead of independence.
 I wanted to help people heal, and I knew there had to be a better way.

 I turned to the yoga arts for inspiration.
 I completed a rigorous 300 hour yoga therapy program at 7 Centers Yoga Arts in Sedona where I learned about the body beyond fascia—the organ systems and nervous systems that were so often overlooked in structural integration.
 I studied nutrition, meditation, philosophy, and self-care rituals that soon became cornerstones of my personal health and professional practice.
 I began integrating yogic movement and breath work into every massage, and I watched clients who I’d been treating for years—clients whose progress had plateaued—experience profound shifts toward recovery.
 Entranced, I completed another 300-hour Baptiste yoga training in Austin where I deepened my study of movement and its impact on whole-body health.
 As I committed to a daily practice at Breath and Body Yoga, I started to notice significant changes in the architecture of my own body and mind.
 I felt better than I had in years.